Patient and Visitors Guide

-You will need to bring a small number of personal items to the hospital, such as pajamas, robe, slippers, and personal toilet articles including cases for glasses, contact lenses, hearing aids and dentures.
+You will need to bring a small number of personal items to the hospital, such as pajamas, robe, slippers and personal toilet articles, including cases for glasses, contact lenses, hearing aids and dentures.
 If you bring with you or any of the prior mentioned items are brought to you after your admission, please make sure your nurse is aware that you have them in your possession.
-These items are your responsibility to keep up with.
+These items are your responsibility.
 Bring your driver’s license, insurance card, claim forms, and your co-pay and deductible amounts.

 Do Not Bring